 Stan is a white American who was raised in a mono-cultural, small town in the Midwest and lives there now, but he has lived in Africa and England for seven years each, and in Colorado for 13.
 He has also visited dozens of other countries, often teaching field research or attending conferences.

 Anything intercultural will interest Stan, including training people for intercultural work.
 See his book, American Cultural Baggage: How to Recognize and Deal with It.

 Xenophobia is the fear of foreigners and their ways.
 Stan is a xenophiliac if not a xenomaniac.
 He enjoys foreign languages, foreign food (especially Indian), and foreign just about anything.
 His personal favorite countries happen to be Malaysia and Kyrgyzstan, both with multiple cultures strongly represented.

 This is part of the reason he is so fascinated with Jesus and the story of the Bible.
 Its story line is so rich and deep that it connects powerfully with any and every culture even though each one views the story from a different angle.

-He is also competitive and hereby challenges you to a game of Boggle at weboggle.info, where he frequents the 5x5 board under the name "freester."
+The only spectrums where he is not in the middle are creativity (very high) and bookkeeping (off the low end).
+He is also somewhat toward the high end in competitiveness, and he hereby challenges you to a game of Boggle at weboggle.info, where he frequents the 5x5 board under the name "freester."
 That handle means "free-Easter," derived from the fact that SYNC uses Easter as the heart of Freedom Season.

-Amidst it all, he does not have to take himself too seriously.
+Amidst it all, he does not take himself or his age-based challenges too seriously.
 He knows the truth of the Apostle Paul's ancient oxymoron, "When I am weak, then I am strong."
 2 Cor.
 12.10